Do-It-Yourself Garage Door Tutorials & How-To Instructions

 (Two Springs)

-This page gives detailed instructions on how to install your own garage door springs on a door that uses two springs.
+This page gives detailed instructions on how to install your garage door springs on a door that uses two springs.
 Caution!
 This is dangerous work, so read the warnings carefully.

 Torsion Spring Replacement